Dog and Cat Allergy Treatments in Richmond

-We see a large number of allergy cases here in Richmond, and these typically manifest as skin conditions.
+We see a large number of dog and cat allergy cases here in Richmond, and these typically manifest as skin conditions.
 Itching is one of the most common allergy symptoms afflicting pets.
 When pets itch, they scratch, and if the scratching continues unchecked for weeks, they can be left with a damaged skin barrier and the potential for infection.

 Fortunately, because allergies are so common among pets, we have a variety of diagnostic treatment options available to soothe your pet’s itch and facilitate healing.
-If you observe your pet scratching and chewing at themselves, we recommend scheduling an appointment with your veterinarian so they can diagnose and treat the problem before it worsens.
+If you observe your pet scratching and chewing at themselves, we recommend booking an appointment with your veterinarian so they can diagnose and treat the problem before it worsens.

 Diagnosing Skin Conditions in Pets